AkiMadi16/AkiMadi16/README.md

 🔭 I’m currently working on building a SPA using React.js, Firebase

-🌱 I’m currently learning JavaScript, TypeScript
+🌱 I’m currently learning JavaScript and TypeScript

-👯 I’m looking to collaborate on ...

 😎 Fun fact: I love music

 🎮 My favourite computer games are Hearthstone and cut the rope.

+🌟 As a dev I like this comment  @AkiMadi16 :+1: This PR looks great - it's ready to merge! :shipit:

 | Languages  | Web Frameworks |
 | ---------- | -------------- |